limjiaxiang/doggo-cv-chatbot/README.md

       3. Increase max pooling kernel size from 2x2 to 3x3 to (speed up training)
       4. Nadam on learning rate of 0.03 (speed up training)
 4. Apply transfer learning using Inception V3 image recognition model [DONE]
-	- Sticking to model built with transfer leanring due to the high computational cost of building a nn image classifier using a laptop
+	- Sticking to model built with transfer learning due to the high computational cost of building a nn image classifier from scratch
 	- Added a FC layer and set existing pre-trained layers to be untrainable
 	- Set FC layer to use RMSProp<br/>
 <br/>